M8 armored gun system: Firepower

 The AGS is armed with the Watervliet Arsenal M35 rifled autoloading 105 mm caliber soft-recoil tank gun with an M240 7.62 mm caliber machine gun mounted coaxially.

 The M35, known as the EX35 and XM35 during development, was originally designed and developed by Benét Laboratories, Watervliet Arsenal in 1983 for the Marine Corps Mobile Protected Gun Program.
 The M35 is about 1800 lb lighter than the M68 used on the M60 tank.

 The M35 fires all NATO standard 105 mm ammunition in inventory.
-The M35 has a rate of fire of approximately 12 rounds per minute, with a ready capacity of 21 rounds and 9 more in hull stowage.
-It has a laser rangefinder from the M1 Abrams, and the Computing Devices Canada Mission Management Cumputer System fire-control system is the same used in the Challenger 2.
+The M35 has a rate of fire of approximately 12 rounds per minute.
+The autoloader magazine has a ready capacity of 21 rounds.
+The M8 AGS holds nine more rounds in two hull storage compartments.
+The MPF also has 21 ready rounds and only seven rounds in hull storage.

+The AGS has a laser rangefinder from the M1 Abrams, and the Computing Devices Canada Mission Management Computer System fire-control system is the same used in the Challenger 2.
+The nature of the gun's muzzle brake directed noise towards the tank, which could damage the crew's hearing; particularly the tank's commander.
+This problem was still being worked on as of 1995.
 Prototype versions of the AGS gun had a pepperpot muzzle brake which was anticipated would be deleted in the production version.

 The gun is stabilized with a Cadillac Gage two-axis system.
-Gun depression and traverse is hydraulic, with a manual back up for emergencies.
-Depression and elevation is −10 degrees, except over a rear 60 degree arc, where it is limited to 0 degrees.
+Gun depression and traverse are hydraulic, with a manual back up for emergencies.
+Depression and elevation is −10 degrees, except over a rear 60-degree arc, where it is limited to 0 degrees.

 The CCVL was originally armed with Rheinmetall's soft-recoil version of the M68A1.
 It held 19 ready rounds, plus 24 in hull storage.